 These works by Amy Shackleton are gorgeous enough to make and former urbanite homesick and any country girl rethink her choice of location.

-2,929 clicks in 127 w
+Research: 3,006 clicks in 239 w

 Concept: Amy Shackleton

 Related: 113 examples / 87 photos

 Segment: Neutral, 18-55

 Comparison Set: 41 similar articles, including: psychedelic marbly portraits, fierce female paintings, and serene shut-eye illustrations.

 Fierce Female Paintings

 Psychedelic Marbly Portraits

 Serene Shut-Eye Illustrations